apache/iotdb/site/README.md

 ## Build Setup

-run `mvn site -DskipTests` for:
+run `mvn package -DskipTests`

-- get docs from the master branch and all lagecy docs remotely.
-- download node.js and npm;
-- run `npm install` and `npm run build`

 ## How to Debug

-after running `mvn site -DskipTests`, all source codes are copied into target/vue-source
+after running `mvn package -DskipTests`, all source codes are copied into target/vue-source

 then if you want to debug, just run